jonaserhart/operating_systems_ss2021/exercises/ex2/README.md

 all (most of all) programming languages are based on the english language, so it makes sense to write documentations in english.

 ### Why should you use static for non-exported functions?

+a static function is only visible to the file it's declared in.
+If you don't want another programmer to use a function then you could declare it static so noone outside your module can use it.

 ### Why should we comment our source code?
 Is it always needed?
 What should the comment state?